 Mahogany makes up the beams in the ceiling as well as down the walls.
-There are large columns, windows and a grand staircase as you enter the house.
+There are large columns, windows, and a grand staircase as you enter the house.

 Among many unique features of this house is the "Card Room", which has a private entry door arrayed with a 14-Karat gold "B".
-The room was used by Mr. Burnett to entertain his friends, where they would drink, smoke and play cards.
+The room was used by Mr. Burnett to entertain his friends, where they would drink, smoke, and play cards.